nekotodance/PromptViewer/readme-en.md

 2: Copying can be canceled (deleted from the destination) by pressing the key again.
 3: Move can be canceled by pressing the key again (only possible when not moving from the image).

-## About Prompt display
-Prompt information is displayed in different colors and thicknesses to improve readability.
+## Screen Display
 ![PromptViewer-image](docs/PromptViewer-image002.jpg)

+#### Window Title
+Full path file name of [number of currently displayed image/total number of images in the same folder].

+#### Prompt Info
+Display the text in different colors and thicknesses as follows
-Gray : Prompt
+- Gray : Prompt
-Purple : Negative Prompt
+- Purple : Negative Prompt
-Green : Hires Prompt
+- Green : Hires Prompt
-Yellow Bold : Lora Name
+- Yellow Bold : Lora Name
-Light blue bold : Seed number
+- Light blue bold : Seed number
-Orange bold : Model name
+- Bold orange : Model name
-Orange : Colorize text ADetailer prompt, Steps:
+- Orange : Colorize text ADetailer prompt, Steps:, steps:

+#### Status Bar
+Display of operation status

 ## Notes.
 - We have only checked with Automatic1111 or Forge output files.